theEmperorofDaiViet/platform-game/README.md

 </p>

 # About The Project
-A Platfrom Game from chapter 16 of the famous book about JS - "Eloquent JavaScript".
+A Platfrom Game from chapter 16 of the famous book about JS - "Eloquent JavaScript", with a few additional features.

 ## Built With
 * [![HTML5][HTML5-shield]][HTML5-url]